A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Discussion

 \subsection{Combined methods}

 Each of the search methods outlined in previous sections were applied to our sample independently.
 Combining them however may be able to identify the most promising candidates for glSNe -- those that are close to elliptical galaxies and show red colours with high inferred peak luminosities.
-Using SDSS spectroscopic redshifts, only two candidates were flagged as potentially having high peak luminosities, ZTF20aaaweke and ZTF21aaxxdpa.
-Neither object was selected by either of our other two selection methods.
-Therefore combining all three selection methods does not produce any candidates.

-Combining the 238 candidates from our colour-based selection method with the 222 candidates from our outlier-based method, we find 69 are present in both samples.
-As expected however, most of these candidates were later rejected due to showing AGN or stellar-like variability.
-Only one candidate, ZTF18acbvgqw, passed the full set of selection criteria for both methods, but was a spectroscopically classified as a SN~Ia.
-As shown in Fig.~\ref{fig:outlier_method:ZTF18acbvgqw} it was flagged by the outlier-based method due to late-time fluctuations in the $r$-band light curve.
-ZTF18acbvgqw also peaked slightly brighter than our template simulations ($m_g = 13.91$) and hence was flagged as a candidate by the colour-based method.
+Assuming either SDSS spectroscopic or PS1 photometric redshifts, no candidate was selected via all three methods.

-In total we find that 65 unique transients were identified by the final set of selection criteria in any of our methods.
-Combining all three methods however does not produce any candidate glSNe.
+Combining the 445 candidates selected based on red colours, the 310 selected based on outliers relative to a SALT2 model, and the 28 selected based on bright absolute magnitudes, we find 104 candidates were selected by two of these methods using the initial set of selection criteria.
+In total, we find 132 unique transients that were identified by the final set of selection criteria in any of our methods, with none being ultimately selected by multiple methods.